mlmstem/Night_in_the_wood/GDD.md

 ### Controls: Item Collection / Build / Attack / Defence

 We've designed the controls to be intuitive, utilising standards across most games.
 Standard movement is achieved using the WASD keys, while interaction with objects is done with the 'E' key.
-The inventory and survival skills menu can be accessed via the 1-5 keys and the mouse scroller, and the items in the inventory can be dropped with 'Q' key, read the map with the 'M' key, jump with the 'Spacebar'.
+The inventory and survival skills menu can be accessed via the 1-5 keys and the mouse scroller, and the items in the inventory can be dropped with 'Q' key, read the map with the 'M' key, and jump with the 'Spacebar'.
 These controls provide players with a comprehensive way to navigate and engage with the game's world.

 <table align="center">
    <tr>